Dividend reinvestment plan: Cash purchase

 Although the name implies that reinvesting dividends is the main purpose of these plans, many companies offer a complementary share purchase plan (SPP).
-An SPP allows the enrollee to make periodic optional cash purchases (OCP) of company stock.
+An SPP allows the enrollee to make periodic optional cash purchases (OCPs) of company stock.
 The dollar amount of the OCP is sometimes subject to minimum and maximum limits, e.g. a minimum of $25 per OCP or a maximum that cannot exceed $100,000 per year.
 Low-fee or no-fee SPPs may be advantageous to enrollees as they offer a quick and cost-effective way to increase their holdings.
 And just like when dividends are reinvested, optional cash purchases are for fractional shares to 3 or 4 decimal places.

 DRIPs have become popular means of investment for a wide variety of investors as they enable them to effectively take advantage of dollar-cost averaging with income in the form of corporate dividends that the company is paying out.
+Since you're reinvesting your dividends for long time then you're buying shares at different prices which helps smooth out market volatility.

 This way, the investor is guaranteed the return of whatever the dividend yield is, but he or she is also subject to market risk due to the price fluctuations of the stock.

 Acquiring stock

 The majority of plans require the potential investor to become a registered shareholder, as opposed to a beneficial shareholder.
 Registered shareholders are direct owners of company stock and are listed with a company's transfer agent, whereas beneficial shareholders hold their stock through a proxy, such as a brokerage account or an investment dealer.
 In the past, this meant having to keep stock certificates as proof of ownership, but now most plans are in paperless, "book-entry" format.
 In Canada, you must start a DRIP with a certificate and, as such, Canadian enrollees must have the share certificates to do so.
 All subsequent shares acquired through the DRIP or SPP would be in "book-entry" format.

 In addition, certain DRIPs offer (with SEC approval in the US) a direct enrollment option, in which the initial share purchase may itself be made through the DRIP, thereby avoiding retail brokerage fees and commissions.
-This option is often called a "direct share purchase plan" or "direct stock purchase plan" (DSPP).
+This option is often called a "direct stock purchase plan" (DSPP).
 DRIP expert Charles Carlson has dubbed such plans "no-load stocks".
 However, describing such plans as "no-load stock" plans is extremely misleading.
 In the mid-1990s, when investing through company-sponsored plans became more popular, such "no-load" plans were created and promoted by certain transfer agents in order to create fees each time an investment is made through the plan (and, in many cases, for each dividend reinvestment).
 Traditional DRIPs, those available only to those who are already shareholders, are more likely to be "no-fee" plans.
 There are many no-fee versions of DRIPs, SPPs and DSPPs which are an efficient way to build holdings over time by making small regular investments on a dollar-cost averaging basis.